scionproto/scion/doc/dev/run.rst

 .. option:: topology

-   Generate the control-plane PKI keys and certificates, configuration files and process orchestrator (supervisor or docker-compose) configuration for a given network topopology defined in a :file-ref:`*.topo configuration file <topology/README.md>`.
+   Generate the control-plane PKI keys and certificates, configuration files, and process orchestrator (supervisor or docker-compose) configuration for a given network topopology defined in a :file-ref:`*.topo configuration file <topology/README.md>`.